 Formulated Phrases in “The Love Song of J. Alfred Prufrock” by T. S. Eliot: Part 2

-SUBTEXT Literature and Film Podcast - Un pódcast de Wes Alwan and Erin O'Luanaigh - Lunes
+Subtext: Conversations about Classic Books and Films - Un pódcast de Wes Alwan and Erin O'Luanaigh - Lunes

 Wes & Erin continue their analysis of T. S. Eliot’s “The Love Song of J. Alfred Prufrock.”
 In Part 1, they covered roughly the first third of the poem.
 In Part 2, they begin with a discussion of Prufrock’s coffee spoons, and then continue on to: his allusions to John the Baptist, Lazarus, and Hamlet; the disjointed portrait of his probable love interest; and the twinning of aging and fantasy in the final stanzas.